 Points Single Entry System Double Entry System 1) Dual Aspect Under this system each transaction is not recorded with dual aspect.
 Under this system each transaction is recorded in dual aspect.
 2) Accounts Under this system Personal Accounts and Cash Accounts are maintained.
 Real and Nominal Accounts are not maintained.
-Real and Nominal Accounts are 3)Trial Balance ± ± Balance can be prepared therefore arithmetical accuracy of the books 4) Profit or Loss Under this system Profit and Loss Account is not prepared to find out the Net Profit or Net Loss.
+Real and Nominal Accounts are 3)Trial Balance Under this system Trial Balance cannot be prepared because of incomplete information of Accounting.
+Arithmetical accuracy of the accounting cannot be verified.
+Balance can be prepared therefore 4) Profit or Loss Under this system Profit and Loss Account is not prepared to find out the Net Profit or Net Loss.
 Under this system Profit and Loss Account is prepared to find out Net Profit or Net Loss.
 5) Balance sheet Under this system only Statement of Affairs is prepared, Balance Sheet is not prepared.
 Under this system to find out correct financial position, Balance Sheet is prepared.